 ReFocus AI Listed by fulcrumsec Ransomware Group

-On May 1, 2026, ransomware group Fulcrumsec added ReFocus AI to its leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
-The listing on the dark-web portal means any data stolen from ReFocus AI could now be publicly released or sold if the company does not meet the group’s demands.
+On May 1, 2026, ransomware group Fulcrumsec added ReFocus AI to its leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
+The listing on the dark-web portal means any data allegedly stolen from ReFocus AI could now be publicly released or sold if the company does not meet the group’s demands.
 Anyone whose personal information was stored in those systems—including customers, employees, partners, or their family members—may already be at risk.

 Public reporting indicates the incident involves a ransomware deployment followed by data exfiltration.
 The ReFocus AI entry appeared on Fulcrumsec’s leak site on May 1, 2026.
 No exact victim count has been disclosed, and the precise volume or contents of the stolen files remain unclear from available reporting.
 The data category is described as internal files, which in similar incidents often include customer records, employee information, contracts, and operational databases.